 Should I Take Advantage of an Interest Free Car Loan?

-Many car companies are offering five-year loans with interest-free loans to encourage consumers to purchase new cars.
 But is purchasing a new car with an interest-free loan a better choice than purchasing a used car with a loan with interest?
-Many people may think that the better option is the interest-free one since you do not have to pay interest to purchase the car.
-However, this does not take into account other factors like the depreciation of the value of the car.
+You may think that the interest-free option is undoubtedly the better choice.
+After all, you don’t have to pay interest on the car.

 How Much Will You Lose When You Purchase a New Car?